williamDalston/schrodingers-cat-website/content/articles/qc-theory-001.md

 Whether consciousness causes collapse remains an open question.
 The answer could revolutionize our understanding of mind, matter, and the relationship between them.

 As McQueen notes: "Superpositions of consciousness are unstable... bites back and causes collapse."
-This suggests that consciousness might be incompatible with quantum superposition—a testable prediction that could finally resolve the debate.
+This suggests that consciousness might be incompatible with quantum superposition a testable prediction that could finally resolve the debate.

-Until experiments decide, Wigner's idea remains one of the most provocative proposals in quantum mechanics: **that consciousness doesn't just observe reality—it creates it.**
+Until experiments decide, Wigner's idea remains one of the most provocative proposals in quantum mechanics: **that consciousness doesn't just observe reality it creates it.**

 And honestly?
 That would change everything.

 ---

 *Want to explore an alternative?
-Next: "Many Worlds: You Split Into Infinite Conscious Selves" — where there's no collapse at all*
+Next: "Many Worlds: You Split Into Infinite Conscious Selves" where there's no collapse at all*